 Let's go ahead and add the PZT and water to our model.

-OnScale supports the importing of CAD files, but we can easily create this model using 2D primitives.
+OnScale supports the importing of CAD files, but we can easily create this model using 2D primitives (shapes).
 In fact, we'll only need the rectangle primitive.

 Let's start off by adding water.

-Your primitive is shown and is also listed under Primitives in the Model Tree.
-The Properties window shows the properties of the primitive.
+A rectangle is shown in your model and is listed as primitive_1 under Primitives in the Model Tree.

 Setting the Properties for Water